delta-io/delta/PROTOCOL.md

 Readers and writers must not ignore table features when they are present:
  - to read a table, readers must implement and respect all features listed in `readerFeatures`;
  - to write a table, writers must implement and respect all features listed in `writerFeatures`.
-Because writers have to read the table (or only the Delta log) before write, they must implement and respect reader features as well.
+Because writers have to read the table (or only the Delta log) before write, they must implement and respect all reader features as well.

-## Table Features for new and Existing Tables
+## Table Features for New and Existing Tables
-It is possible to enable table features during table creation or on existing tables.
+It is possible to create a new table or upgrade an existing table to the protocol versions that enables the use of table features.
 The enablement can be only for readers or both readers and writers.

-When a new table is created with a Reader Version up to 2 and Writer Version 7, its `protocol` action must only contain `writerFeatures`.
+For new tables, when a new table is created with a Reader Version up to 2 and Writer Version 7, its `protocol` action must only contain `writerFeatures`.
 When a new table is created with Reader Version 3 and Writer Version 7, its `protocol` action must contain both `readerFeatures` and `writerFeatures`.
 Creating a table with a Reader Version 3 and Writer Version less than 7 is not allowed.

 When upgrading an existing table to Reader Version 3 and/or Writer Version 7, the client should, on a best effort basis, determine which features supported by the original protocol version are used in any historical version of the table, and add only used features to reader and/or writer feature sets.
 The client must assume a feature has been used, unless it can prove that the feature is *definitely* not used in any historical version of the table that is reachable by time travel.